-In 2019, the Bank continued to maintain and optimize its product range in Retail Banking in order to consolidate the positions achieved.
+In 2020, the Bank continued to maintain and optimize its product range in Retail Banking in order to consolidate the positions achieved.

-In 2019, the cost of attracted resources in the banking system remained low, and the credit price for the same segment kept its downward trend, but now at a slower pace.
+In 2020, the cost of attracted resources in the banking system remained low at the same time, the price of credit for the same segment maintained its downward trend, but at a slower pace.